Phantas0s/mouseless-dev/content/posts/sed-beginner-mouseless.md

 +++
 date = "2021-04-15"
 draft = true
+title = "sed: The Basics"
-title = "GNU sed For Beginners" image = ""
+image = ""

 description = ""
 +++

-The tool sed is a really good CLI (Command Line Interface) allowing you to perform action on your content line by line.
-But first, to be sure you have GNU sed, you can run in your terminal `sed --version`.
-If you don't have GNU grep (but BSD for example), I would recommend you to install the GNU counterpart.
-You'll have access to many more options.
+The useful tool sed is a CLI (Command Line Interface) allowing you to edit some content line by line.
+But first, to be sure you have GNU sed installed on your computer, you can run in your terminal `sed --version`.
+If you don't have GNU sed (but BSD for example), I would recommend you to install its GNU counterpart.
+You'll have access to many more options making your life in the shell easier.

 This article is a summary of these two videos.
-I would recommend you to watch them, it's more complete with many examples and exercises.
-Here's the first part:
+They are more detailed and they have some exercises to stick the knowledge in your wonderful brain:

 {{< youtube R-3EahsCmpg >}}